mixxxdj/manual/source/hardware/controllers/numark_mixtrack_pro_3.rst

 | **Shift + FX 1:** Select from the list of available effects for the respective effect.
 | **Padmode + FX 1:** Assign / unassign FX 1 to Instant FX.
 When assigned to
-  Instant FX, the FX is instantly activated by touching the Strip and stopped when finger is lifted.Activates Brake effect
+  Instant FX, the FX is instantly activated by touching the Strip and stopped when finger is lifted.
 | **Tap + FX 1:** Focus this effect to allow adjusting its metaknob with the touch strip.

 19. FX 2 On/Off